featherbear/UNSW-COMP3211/site/content/lectures/cache-design.md

 ![](/uploads/snipaste_2021-03-19_18-12-41.png)

+### Cache Too Small?

-**If the cache is too small / block size is too big** - we may run into a 'thrashing' issue- where the contents in the cache constantly change -> negative impact as there will be a \~100% conflict miss
+**If the cache is too small / block size is too big** - we may run into a 'thrashing' issue- where the contents in the cache may start to constantly change -> negative impact as there will be a \~100% conflict miss.

+i.e. if there are 4 cache blocks, but 5 items that need to be accessed.
+After the first four cache items populate, the fifth block will replace the first item; but then the first block will need to be read from the cache

+* Solution 1 - Increase the cache size
+* Solution 2 - Multiple entries for a memory block (a memory block can map to multiple cache blocks) -> refer to associative cache

 ## Cache Structures